ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Introduction

-{\tikz\draw[black,fill=black] (-0.5em,-0.5em) circle (-0.15em);} We prove the existence of ADIs in popular VFL systems.
+\begin{itemize} \item We identify ADIs, as a novel generalization of AEs in the context of VFL.
+ADIs constantly dominate the joint inference made by VFL, and extensively diminish other participants' contribution to model inference, thus hogging the rewards provided to incentivize VFL participants contributing important features. \item We prove the existence of ADIs in popular VFL systems.
 We propose gradient-based methods for ADI synthesis.
 We design a fuzzing tool to comprehensively uncover ADIs and facilitate vulnerability assessment of VFL systems.
-Our method is adaptable to various VFL systems and input formats.

-{\tikz\draw[black,fill=black] (-0.5em,-0.5em) circle (-0.15em);} We achieve high success rates of generating ADIs to exploit VFL systems, indicating that ADIs are prevalent yet neglected issues.
-Our insights can provide users with the up-to-date understanding of VFL systems.
+Our method is adaptable to various VFL systems and input formats. \item We achieve high success rates of generating ADIs to exploit VFL systems, indicating that ADIs are prevalent yet neglected issues.
+Our insights can provide users with the up-to-date understanding of VFL systems. \end{itemize}